Public holidays 2020 in Singapore

 Snowy alps of Tateyama

-It might seem a little kiasu of us to be chope-ing our leaves for 2020 even before the fireworks are set off for the new year.
+It might seem a little kiasu of us to be chope-ing our leaves for these public holidays in 2020 even before the fireworks are set off for the new year.
 But planning ahead won’t only save you big bucks, it’ll also give you a peace of mind when you don’t have to think up an itinerary while rushing through your work deadlines.

-While waiting for your flight out of Singapore, check out these activities:
+While waiting for your flight out of Singapore during these public holidays 2020, check out these activities: